 “The only source of knowledge is experience.” – Albert Einstein

-Finding talent takes time and money.
+Finding prospective employees takes time and money.
 You don’t want to waste yours on people who lied on their application.
 Running an employment verification check can help you see where the candidate has worked and whether they were in good standing when they left the company.

 Other checks to consider: